jayrbolton/rdn/README.md

 """
 ```

-Minification collapses a document into a single line without whitespace
+All rdn structures can be collapsed into a single line without whitespace:

 ```
 // starting with: